List of Shakespearean characters (L–Z)

-This article is an index of characters appearing in the plays of William Shakespeare whose names begin with the letters L to Z. Characters with names beginning with the letters A to K may be found here.
+Characters appearing in the plays of William Shakespeare whose names begin with the letters L to Z include the following.

-NOTE: Characters who exist outside Shakespeare are marked "(hist)" where they are historical, and "(myth)" where they are mythical.
+Characters who exist outside Shakespeare are marked "(hist)" where they are historical, and "(myth)" where they are mythical.
 Where that annotation is a link (e.g. (hist)), it is a link to the page for the historical or mythical figure.
 The annotation "(fict)" is only used in entries for the English history plays, and indicates a character who is fictional.